raynamharris/FMR1CA1rnaseq/README.md

 - NCBI: The raw sequencing data, the counts matrix, and meta data at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE106595
 - GitHub: A collection of RNA-seq datasets listed by GEO accession number https://github.com/raynamharris/MouseHippocampusRNAseqData

+## The forthcoming manuscript
+This research has been written up as a chapter of my doctoral thesis called "Reproducible approaches for studying behavior and transcription in a mouse model for autism".
+It will be modified before submitting to a jounral for peer review and publishing.
+Stayed tuned for citation details and links.
+The current draft can be found here: [https://raynamharris.github.io/Thesis/02_fmr1](https://raynamharris.github.io/Thesis/02_fmr1).

 ## Citation